 Subject: Preventive Resin Restorations

-Aetna considers the placement of a preventive resin restoration (PRR) to be a treatment for caries found in the pits and fissures in a documented moderate to high caries risk patient.
-Aetna’s policy is that if decay is present on posterior permanent teeth and it extends into the dentin, the restoration is considered a posterior composite.
+We consider the placement of a preventive resin restoration (PRR) to be a treatment for caries found in the pits and fissures in a patient documented to be at moderate-to-high risk of caries.
+Aetna’s policy is that if decay is present on pit and fissures of permanent teeth and it extends into the dentin, the restoration is considered a posterior composite.
 If the decay (active cavitated lesion) does not extend into the dentin, it is considered a preventive resin restoration.
 The PRR procedure includes placement of a sealant in any radiating non-carious fissures or pits.

-The use of preventive resin restorations is generally governed by the desire to treat small lesions conservatively, and they are usually placed in the nonstress-bearing regions of the dentition.1
+The use of preventive resin restorations is generally governed by the desire to treat small lesions conservatively, and they are usually placed in the nonstress-bearing regions of the dentition.

 Original: December 29, 2008

 Updated: December 21, 2009; August 8, 2011; September 10, 2012; January 13, 2014; January 26, 2015; February 17, 2016; March 15, 2017; April 26, 2018; April 29, 2019; May 13, 2020; October 28, 2021; October 12, 2022